KratosMultiphysics/Examples/mmg_remeshing_examples/use_cases/embedded_2D/README.md

 - *FluidDynamicsApplication* with the *MMG* module
 - *MeshingApplication* with the *MMG* module

 Adaptative anisotropic remeshing of 2D fluid channel with sphere using as level set the distance function.
 The problem is solved using an embedded formulation.
-It consists in a channel 5x1, a sphere of 0.15 diameter and with a velocity of 1 m/s in the inlet an zero pressure in the outlet.
+It consists in a channel 5x1, a sphere of 0.3 m diameter and with a velocity of 1 m/s in the inlet an zero pressure in the outlet.
 The total time of simulation is *10s* with a time step of *0.1s*.

 The remeshing is before start the simulation, where we start with a very refined mesh of 40000 nodes and it is simplified to a mesh of just 2500 nodes, centered around the sphere of interest.